 Common Pitfalls and How to Overcome Them

 Starting Statistical Process Control (SPC) can bring big rewards.
 Yet, many groups hit snags that hold them back.
-Knowing and fixing these troubles is key to making processes better and improving quality control.
+Knowing and fixing these troubles is key to making processes better and improving control de calidad.

 Some think SPC doesn’t fit certain industries with frequent changes and short production times.
 It’s important to know SPC can still help if you tailor it right.
 There’s also a wrong belief that SPC will cut out variation all on its own, without tackling the main reasons for the variation.